MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_GetFileStreamFromPackageSuccess -** successful attempts to read the package

-  - **Data\_GetFileStreamSuccess -** no disk issues nor configuration issues which doesn't let the file stream to be read
+  - **Data\_GetFileStreamSuccess -** no disk issues nor configuration issues which don't let the file stream to be read

   - **Data\_GetRelativePathsFailed -** relative path doesn't point to accessible location